 - To emphasize the psychosocial and socioeconomic factors which impact on the health and well being of the individual and family.

 Morning Report is held Mondays, Thursdays and Fridays in the Family Practice Center; these conferences are for case-based presentations of 1-3 patients and not for didactic presentations.
-A geriatrics conference is held every Thursday and Psychosocial conferences are held on the first and third Friday of the month.
+Topical morning reports include scheduled geriatrics, maternal child health, sports medicine and psychosocial conferences.